 The 1880s turned things around for the area, in no small thanks to the ship canal and railroads, which allowed Duluth to turn itself into a major grain trading center.
 Grain elevators and flour mills sprang up on Rice’s Point.
 The lumber industry also picked up, and soon mills stretched from Minnesota Point to Oneota.

 Not everyone was pleased.
-The folks in Middleton were none-too-happy that the canal had essentially cut them off from the rest of Duluth, turning their community into an island, and that Duluth had done nothing in ten years to bridge the canal.
-In 1881, Middleton residents changed the township’s name to something its citizens preferred and had been calling it for years: Park Point.
-Despite this, most of the townships got along fine, and divisions continued to blur.
+The folks in living south of the canal were none-too-happy that the waterway had essentially cut them off from the rest of Duluth, turning their community into an island, and that Duluth had done nothing in ten years to bridge the canal.
+In 1881, those residents seceded from Duluth and changed the community’s name to something its citizens preferred and had been calling it for years: Park Point.
+Despite this, most of the townsites got along fine, and divisions continued to blur.
 Those Fish Eaters who had developed both Portland and Duluth—many of whom had connections with Ashtabula, Ohio—finally saw their investments pay off and began building themselves elaborate Queen Anne Victorian homes in a neighborhood they called Ashtabula Heights (covering today’s lower Central Hillside).

 Lovett was part of a group of men who speculated in land development west of the West End.
 As Duluth was booming, many were speculating that it would become a great distribution center, which would attract a variety of industries, all of which would need a place to build factories and warehouses.
 With a “syndicate” of investors he purchased land west of Oneota hoping to bring that new industry west and make a fortune from real estate.

-While all this growth was occurring in new village sites and in the west, the Village of Duluth continued to pay off the defunct city’s debts, clearing the books in early 1887 to once again become a city.
+While all this growth was occurring in new village sites and in the west, the Village of Duluth continued to pay off the defunct city’s debts, clearing the books in early 1887 to once again become a city in March.
+It had repaid its debts and regained its borders from Rice’s Point to Endion, and Endion was extended to Twenty-Sixth Avenues East.

-As the decade came to an end, Duluth stretched eastward from roughly Fortieth Avenue West to Twenty-First Avenue East and again included many of the townships that once hoped to become grand cities all their own: Endion, Portland, North Duluth, and Rice’s Point.
-Fremont, of course, had floated away in 1873.
-Duluth did not include Park Point.
+But it didn’t include Park Point.
 The village refused to rejoin the newly sanctioned city until a bridge was built connecting Minnesota Point to the rest of the city.
-Duluth promised a bridge, and Park Point became part of Duluth in 1889.
+Duluth promised a bridge, and Park Point became part of Duluth in 1890.
 Park Pointers had to exercise patience: it would take Duluth another fifteen years to build that promised bridge, which would become the symbol of the entire city.